-*This screening is SOLD OUT.
-If you would like to wait for standby seats, empty seats, if available, will be released five minutes prior to showtime.
+*Please note that this screening is SOLD OUT but you are welcome to wait in the standby line.
+Empty seats, if available, will be released to standby five minutes before the screening begins.

 JACOB THE LIAR

 1977 Academy Award nominee for Best Foreign Language Film

 1975 Best Actor, Berlin International Film Festival (Vlastimil Brodsky)